-17.1 It is considered that the premises are provided with reasonable means of escape in case of fire.
-Yes No More specifically: 17.2 Adequate design of escape routes? \boxtimes Yes No 17.3 Adequate provision of exits? \boxtimes Yes No 17.4 Exits easily and immediately openable where necessary? \boxtimes Yes No 17.5 Fire exits open in direction of escape where necessary? \boxtimes Yes No 17.6 Avoidance of sliding or revolving doors as fire exits where necessary?
-N/A \boxtimes Yes No 17.7 Satisfactory means for securing exits? \boxtimes Yes No 17.8 Reasonable distances of travel: N/A \boxtimes Yes No 17.9 Where there is a single direction of travel?
+17.1 It is considered that the premises are provided with reasonable means of escape in case of fire. \boxtimes Yes No More specifically: 17.2 Adequate design of escape routes? \boxtimes Yes No 17.3 Adequate provision of exits? \boxtimes Yes No 17.4 Exits easily and immediately openable where necessary? \boxtimes Yes No 17.5 Fire exits open in direction of escape where necessary? \boxtimes Yes No 17.6 Avoidance of sliding or revolving doors as fire exits where necessary?
+N/A Yes No 17.7 Satisfactory means for securing exits? \boxtimes Yes No 17.8 Reasonable distances of travel: N/A \boxtimes Yes No 17.9 Where there is a single direction of travel?
 N/A \boxtimes Yes No 17.10 Where there are alternative means of escape? \boxtimes N/A Yes ; No 17.11 Suitable protection of escape routes?
 N/A Yes \boxtimes No 17.12 Escape routes unobstructed? \boxtimes Yes No

 17.13 It is considered that the premises are provided with reasonable arrangements for means of escape for disabled people.
-Comments: N/A Yes \boxtimes No 17.4 - It is a requirement that all flat doors can be the use of a key.
+Comments: N/A Yes \boxtimes No 4 → 4 + 10 · · · · · · · · · · · · · · · · · · 17.4 - It is a requirement that all flat doors can be the use of a key.
 During the inspection it was note that all were operated with a key.
-These should be d, fron n the fl at doc rs sar mpled 17.11(a) - In this building all flat doors apart from those on the ground floor are required to be FD30S fire doors.
+These should be d, fron n the fl at dod ors sai mpled 17.11(a) - In this building all flat doors apart from those on the ground floor are required to be FD30S fire doors.
 Flats on floors 2 to 8 are single directional means of escape via an open balcony.
 Separating walls between the flats and the balcony should be fire resisting up to a height of 1.1m from the balcony level.
 Any window below this height needs to be constructed of 30 minutes fire resistance.
 Flats on floor one are not served by an open balcony as this has been enclosed by glazing.
 This has now become a protected route and therefore requires all fire doors, windows and glazing to be of 30 minutes fire resistance.
-The window are to be fixed and openable.
-17.11(b) - Of those flat front doors sampled, during with self-closing devices.
-In a fire situation if the reshutting the door behind them then the fire within areas.
-By providing an approved self-closing device that the door will automatically close containing the must be fitted with an approved self-closing device esident the flat ce to a e fire in t leaves t will sp Il flat fr s their read ont do flat w to the oors w rithout comn rill me : non an 17.11(c) - During the inspection it was noted that were fitted with either an intumescent letter box.
-A building should be intumescent letter boxes. flats 17.11(d) - A selection of flat entrance doors were were fitted with intumescent heat and cold smoke with intumescent heat and cold seals.
+17.11(b) - Of those flat front doors sampled, during the inspection, none were fitted with self-closing devices.
+In a fire situation if the resident leaves their flat without shutting the door behind them then the fire within the flat will spread to the common areas.
+By providing an approved self-closing device to all flat front doors will mean that the door will automatically close containing the fire in the flat.
+All flat front doors must be fitted with an approved self-closing device.
+17.11(c) - During the inspection it was noted that none of the front doors to the flats were fitted with either an intumescent letter box.
+All letter boxes fitted within the building should be intumescent letter boxes.
+17.11(d) - A selection of flat entrance doors were checked.
+Of those checked none were fitted with intumescent heat and cold smoke seals.
+All flat doors must be fitted with intumescent heat and cold seals.